sourmash-bio/sourmash/utils/README.md

 * compute-prot-mh-another-way.py - a separate implementation of MinHash signature computing for 6-frame translations of DNA into amino acid space.

 CTB 1/2019

+## Formula implementations

+* cardinality_estimate_confidence.py - a function that will tell you if the sketch size is too small to trust the estimate `sketch_size * scale` as an estimate of the number of distinct k-mers.

+DMK 5/2022